Retrieval-Augmented and Knowledge-Grounded Language Models for Faithful Clinical Medicine

 \section{Acknowledgments}

 This work was supported in part by the National Institute for Health Research (NIHR) Oxford Biomedical Research Centre; an InnoHK Project at the Hong Kong Centre for Cerebro-cardiovascular Health Engineering; and the Pandemic Sciences Institute, University of Oxford, Oxford, UK.
-Fenglin Liu gratefully acknowledges funding from the Clarendon Fund and the Magdalen Graduate Scholarship.